Module Histo

 python histoDemo.py

-The script queries the output parameter histogram provided by Module Histo as a complex Python type (class) and uses its access functions to print the min, median, and 95% height quantile of dataset <fullwave.odm>.
+The script queries the output parameter histogram provided by Module Histo as a complex Python type (class) and uses its access functions to print the min, median, and 95% height quantile of the dataset <fullwave.odm>.
 The following output is printed to the screen:

 Selected height statistics of dataset: fullwave.odm